 Other provisions also exist, with specific waiting periods based on the situation.
 You will also have to think about what residences allow you to have a pet.

-But if you live in Japan long term, not learning Japanese will put you into a bubble of English.
-You won’t be able to communicate with your co-workers, you won’t be able to accomplish everyday tasks, and you will be constantly in the dark about what is going on around you at all times in almost every setting.
+But if you live in Japan long term, it is important to learn Japanese.
+If you don’t, you won’t be able to communicate with your co-workers.
+You won’t be able to accomplish everyday tasks, and you will be constantly in the dark about what is going on around you at all times in almost every setting.

 I encourage you to put in the time and make your best attempt to learn Japanese for your personal survival and happiness.
 I have listed some invaluable resources below to help you along the way.

 Google Translate is something I use almost every day.
-It has a great photo function that allows you to take a picture or video on Japanese writing, and it translates it into English.
+It has a great photo function that allows you to take a picture or video of Japanese writing and translates it into English.

 To begin learning Japanese, I recommend: